geekychef

 • For baked goods:

-• 1/4 cup unsweetened apple sauce, mashed pumpkin or puréed fruit + 1/2 teaspoon baking powder (per 1 egg)
+• For sweet baked goods, you can use 1/4 cup unsweetened apple sauce, mashed pumpkin or puréed banana + 1/2 teaspoon baking powder (per 1 egg)

 • For binding: